People should be able to ride bikes carefully on footpaths as long as they meet speed, device width and behaviour requirements.

-The carriageway can be hazardous for cyclists and consequently some cyclists (mainly children and young adults) use the footpath as an alternative.
+The carriageway can be hazardous for cyclists and consequently some people (mainly children and young adults) cycle on the footpath as an alternative.
 This can cause alarm and annoyance to pedestrians.
 At the same time, the various stances espoused by cyclists or would-be cyclists also need to be considered.
 Two quite different viewpoints often heard for example are from regular experienced cyclists (who generally prefer to stay on the road) and non-cyclists or would-be cyclists (or parent of a young cyclist), who express a preference for off-road treatments (Koorey 2005).

 As per the UK Dept for Transport's 5-step hierarchy of cycle design, CAN recommends that cyclists are kept on the road by treating any conditions that make it unsafe or unpleasant (e.g. traffic speed, volume or specific hazards).
 Where a safe and pleasant cycling environment can not be achieved on the road (e.g. because the road has a function as a major arterial), then properly designed and constructed shared paths should be provided.
 However, for cyclists 12 years of age and younger and accompanying (adult or older) guardians, CAN recommends they be given the same status as postal delivery people, who are provided for access to the footpath in legislation (NZ Government 2004, Part 11, Rule 11, Subclause 2).

 - it permits cycling instructors to teach children safe and courteous footpath cycling use, making footpaths safer for all, and

 - it aligns the law with a widespread common practice (so that children and their parents are not criminals).